Filecoin Orbit: Filecoin Year One in Review

 The service also provides users with properly formatted IPFS URIs to reference their metadata in their smart contracts — a critical step to get right to ensure their NFTs are truly making a permanent reference to the intended data.

 The product has grown quickly since launch, and now has over 5.5K users and six million NFTs stored in Filecoin.
 These NFTs include those minted by some of the largest marketplaces and minting services in the space, including OpenSea, OneOf, Makersplace, Jigstack, Curio, and more.

-Beyond supporting these users, the team also works on NFT School, helping people understand the technical concepts behind NFTs in a hands-on fashion, and niftysave, an effort to index all NFTs and save their metadata and assets onto Filecoin to ensure no NFT data is lost.
+Beyond supporting these users, the team also works on NFT School, helping people understand the technical concepts behind NFTs in a hands-on fashion.

 Web3.Storage launched in August 2021 as a simple interface for developers to store data and retrieve data from IPFS and Filecoin.
 A free service with familiar storage interfaces (including a JS client library and HTTP API), it is one of the easiest ways for developers to upload data to Filecoin, handling much of the complexity of interacting directly with decentralized storage.